Mak-os-sourse/AvScan/README.md

 # AvScan

 <p align="center">
-    <em>This is an iogram bot that parses Avito with priority queues.</em>
+    <em>This is an aiogram bot that parses Avito with priority queues.</em>
 </p>

 <p align="center">